Nolan1324/cryptopals-solves/sets/1/1/README.md

 ## Programming language: Go

 I implemented both the challenges and my solutions in Go.
-I chose Go as it provides static typing (as opposed to Python) while still being fairly convenient and quick to implement with.
-Additionally, I also wanted to leverage its package system create some structure to the codebase.
+I chose Go as it provides static typing (as opposed to say, Python) while still being fairly convenient and quick to implement with.
+Additionally, I also wanted to leverage its package system to create some structure to the codebase.

 ## Codebase structure